DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 **index.html**

-This will be the main page in our application.
+This will be the main page in your application.
 It contains
 - buttons for the user to login, logout, and call the APIs
 - a *\<pre>* container used to show messages to the user